 Get the worry-free services and expert support you need to start your business in Vermont today.

 More than 154,000 small businesses operate in Vermont, making up 99% of the state’s total business.
-It offers a wealth of resources for entrepreneurs looking to establish a new business, helping offset the state’s higher taxes.
+It offers a wealth of resources for entrepreneurs looking to start a business in Vermont, helping offset the state’s higher taxes.
 And, if you’re looking for a location where your business can grow, consider that 80 million people live within a five-hour drive of Vermont.

 Let’s get organized!
 Follow these steps to start your business in Vermont: